 How to store homemade peanut butter

 Once you've this homemade peanut butter recipe, you'll need to store it (unless you're using the whole recipe at once, which I would tip my hat to you for)!

 This recipe yields about 14 oz of peanut butter, which is about 1 ½ cups.
 To be safe, I store it in a 16 oz glass jar with a lid, to make sure it all fits!

 Here are some commonly asked questions about this peanut butter recipe!

-This is a difficult question because it's relative.
 If you usually buy natural peanut butter with one ingredient: peanuts, then you are looking at about the same nutrition profile between homemade and store bought.
 However if you usually buy name brands that have added sugars, stabilizers, and other ingredients that you can't pronounce, then homemade is definitely healthier!

 In my experience, it comes out to be about the same price.
 For example, at Trader Joe's both a jar of peanut butter a the bag of peanuts required to make the same amount of peanut butter, are $1.99.
 If you shop somewhere else, a jar of peanut butter can be up to $6 (fancy healthy brands), so in that case making your own would be less expensive!